What is The New Normal is Digital

 Here are a few examples of areas to prioritize when creating a post-COVID IT strategy:

-To counter that complexity, it is important to find ways to centralize digital ecosystems through, for instance, composable software, centralized dashboards, and unified enterprise SaaS platforms.
+To counter that complexity, it is important to find ways to centralize digital ecosystems.
+For instance, composable software, centralized dashboards, and unified enterprise SaaS platforms.
 A digital adoption platform (DAP), for instance, is a self-service training solution that simplifies cross-platform workflows by offering automated guidance and contextualized support.

 Yet only companies who are willing to innovate and invest early on will stand a chance of becoming digital leaders in the years ahead.